 - GST replaces several indirect taxes, simplifying the tax system and making it easier for businesses to comprehend and comply with.

-- The GST lessens the tax burden on companies by eliminating the cascading impact of taxes, in which taxes are imposed on top of already taxed products or services.
+- The GST reduces the tax burden on companies by eliminating the cascading impact of taxes, which occurs when taxes are imposed on top of already taxed products or services.

-- Businesses are more efficient as a consequence of GST since it removes the need for multiple tax registrations and streamlines the tax filing procedure.
+- Businesses are more efficient as a result of GST, as it eliminates the need for multiple tax registrations and streamlines the tax filing process.

 - A speedier flow of commodities and an enhanced supply chain are the results of the GST’s elimination of the requirement for state-by-state verification, which also decreases logistics and transit time.

-- A fair playing field for enterprises is created by Goods and Service Tax, which reduces the benefit of tax evasion experienced by non-compliant businesses.
+- A fair playing field for enterprises is created by the Goods and Services Tax, which reduces the benefit of tax evasion experienced by non-compliant businesses.
 As a result, there is more competition in the market.

 - By establishing a uniform and transparent tax system, GST minimizes the opportunity for tax evasion, leading to higher compliance from enterprises.

-Overview of Previous Tax System in India – The Pre-GST Era
+Overview of the Previous Tax System in India – The Pre-GST Era

 Prior to the implementation of GST, India’s tax structure was convoluted, onerous, and detrimental to economic development.
-Our Country had a convoluted and disjointed tax structure before the introduction of the GST in India, which was made up of several indirect taxes before GST was imposed by the federal and state governments.
-Before the GST, some of India’s main indirect taxes included:
+Our Country had a complicated and disjointed tax structure before the introduction of the GST in India, which was comprised of several indirect taxes imposed by both federal and state governments.
+Before the GST, some of India’s central indirect taxes included:

-- Excise Duty is a levy imposed on domestic production or manufacturing of products.
+- Excise Duty is a levy imposed on the domestic production or manufacturing of products.

-- Value-added tax (VAT) is a levy that the state governments impose on the sale of commodities.
+- Value-added tax (VAT) is a tax that state governments impose on the sale of goods and services.

 - The federal government imposes a charge known as the “service tax” on the delivery of services.